-- Analyze the company's liquidity needs and potential sources of capital. - Does the company access the commercial paper market or other short-term funding sources? - When do the company's term loans mature and when do the company's revolving credit arrangements terminate? - Does the company have "headroom" under a revolving credit facility, and does it make sense to draw down under the facility even if additional funds are not currently needed? - Has the company relied on the securitization markets and, if so, consider the funding implications of the current state of the market. - Consider whether there are alternative sources of equity and debt capital. - Consider whether there are potential covenant compliance issues in respect of any senior debt. - Is there a likelihood that an amendment or waiver will be required from lenders under senior bank credit facilities? - Covenant issues could arise, for example, from changes in ratings or failure to meet maintenance covenants or from breaches of incurrence tests if the company were to take unexpected measures to relieve pressures associated with current market conditions. - Note the impact of accounting issues (see below) on debt covenant compliance. - Review any material adverse change clauses. - Consider whether assets deemed to be liquid have the expected realizable value under current market conditions. - Consider the potential impact of higher borrowing costs. - If the company seeks amendments, waivers or consents, consider the possibility of the debt holders demanding new lender-friendly terms and conditions, and potentially expensive amendment or consent fees.
+- Analyze the company's liquidity needs and potential sources of capital. - Does the company access the commercial paper market or other short-term funding sources? - When do the company's term loans mature and when do the company's revolving credit arrangements terminate? - Does the company have "headroom" under a revolving credit facility, and does it make sense to draw down under the facility even if additional funds are not currently needed? - Has the company relied on the securitization markets and, if so, consider the funding implications of the current state of the market. - Consider whether there are alternative sources of equity and debt capital. - Consider whether there are potential covenant compliance issues. - Is there a likelihood that an amendment or waiver will be required from lenders under bank credit facilities? - For issuers with capital markets debt (e.g., high yield bonds), are there issues that could require a consent solicitation? - Covenant issues could arise, for example, from changes in ratings or failure to meet maintenance covenants or from breaches of incurrence tests if the company were to take unexpected measures to relieve pressures associated with current market conditions. - o Note the impact of accounting issues (see below) on debt covenant compliance. - o Review any material adverse change clauses. - Consider whether assets deemed to be liquid have the expected realizable value under current market conditions. - Consider the potential impact of higher borrowing costs. - If the company seeks amendments, waivers or consents, consider the possibility of the debt holders demanding new lender-friendly terms and conditions, and potentially expensive amendment or consent fees.